 Charles began his professional career in New York City, where in addition to exhibiting artwork in the booming 1970's art scene, he was awarded the 1977-1978 Rockefeller Foundation Fellowship at The Metropolitan Museum of Art, which he later joined as an Assistant and then Associate Museum Educator.
 Following his time at the Met, Charles joined the Princeton University Art Museum as the Assistant and later the Associate Director of the Museum, before becoming the Executive Director of the Wichita Art Museum in Kansas from 2000 to 2011.
 Since 2012, he has been an adjunct faculty member of the Dept. of Graphic Design and Studio Art, University of Arkansas, Fort Smith.

-Charles' paintings and installations have been shown across the country, and are included in such important corporate collections as New York Health and Hospital Corporation, Montgomery County Government Collection, 3M Corporation, and Emprise Bank, among numerous other private collections.
+Charles Steiner's paintings and installations have been shown across the country, and are included in such important corporate collections as New York Health and Hospital Corporation (New York, NY); Montgomery County Government Collection (Rockville, MD), 3M Corporation (Minneapolis, MN); Gates Enterprises (Wichita, KS); the Fort Smith Arkansas Regional Airport Commission (Fort Smith, AR); the Brooklyn Art Library (Brooklyn, NY); and Emprise Bank (Wichita, KS).

-With a career stretching more than four decades, Charles continues to explore the dynamics of home, translation, and expressionism.
+With a career stretching over five decades, Charles continues to explore the dynamics of home, translation, and expressionism.
 He currently lives and teaches in Fort Smith Arkansas with his wife, noted art historian, Dr. Mary B. Shepard.
 The couple have two daughters who also work in the arts, Frances and Hope.